How much can I sell my house for?

 Understanding the services included in estate agent fees

-The role of estate agent's valuation in setting the asking price
+Estate agent's valuation and setting the asking price

 How valuations are conducted